-December 31, PERS Plan 2018 2017 Inactive employees or beneficiaries currently receiving benefit payments 2,865 2,777 Inactive employees entitled to but not yet receiving benefit payments 919 921 Active employees 2,169 2,125 Total employees covered by benefit terms 5,953 5,823

-December 31, SHY 2017 Inactive employees or beneficiaries currently receiving benefit payments -0- -0- Inactive employees entitled to but not yet receiving benefit payments 1 -0- Active employees 231 276 Total employees covered by benefit terms 232 276
+PERS Plan December 31, 2018 2017 Inactive employees or beneficiaries currently receiving benefit payments 2,865 2,777 Inactive employees entitled to but not yet receiving benefit payments 919 921 Active employees 2,169 2,125 Total employees covered by benefit terms 5,953 5,823 SHY Decemb per 31, 2018 2017 Inactive employees or beneficiaries currently receiving benefit payments -0- -0- Inactive employees entitled to but not yet receiving benefit payments 1 -0- Active employees 231 276 Total employees covered by benefit terms 232 276

 Contributions.
 Section 20814(c) of the California Public Employees' Retirement Law requires that the employer contribution rates for all public employers be determined on an annual basis by the actuary and shall be effective on the July 1 following notice of a change in the rate.
 The total plan contributions are determined through PERS' annual actuarial valuation process.
 The actuarially determined rate is the estimated amount necessary to finance the costs of benefits earned by employees during the year, with an additional amount to finance any unfunded accrued liability.
 The employer is required to contribute the difference between the actuarially determined rate and the contribution rate of employees.
 For the PERS fiscal years ended June 30, 2018 and 2017, the average active employee contribution rate is 6.8 percent and 6.9 percent of annual pay, respectively.
 For the PERS fiscal year ended June 30, 2018, the employer's contribution rate is 7.7 percent of annual payroll plus \$22.3 million for the unfunded accrued liability contribution.
-For the PERS fiscal year ended June 30, 2017, the employer's contribution rate is 16.0 percent of annual payroll.
-Employer contribution rates may change if plan contracts are amended.
+For the PERS fiscal year ended June 30, 2017, the employer's contribution rates may change if plan contracts are amended.
 For the fiscal years ended June 30, 2018 and 2017, SMUD made contributions recognized by the PERS Plan in the amount of \$90.1 million and \$32.4 million, respectively.